boddhisattva/website/_posts/2023-04-18-how-engineering-values-could-help-build-trust-and-navigate-pressure-better-especially-amidst-todays-challenging-and-uncertain-times.md

   - softwareindustry
 ---

-# How Engineering values could help build more trust and navigate pressure better together especially amidst today's challenging and uncertain times?

 In one of my past roles, we as a ‘new’ team were working on a project that was not only critical to the business but also had stringent completion timelines.

 This along with a few other factors put a lot of pressure on all of us as a team & it impacted our working relationships.